nurislam-kalenov/bank-account/README.md

 • Explanation of important choices in your solution

 1. 'Command' or 'UseCase' design.
-Instead of traditional service-method design I decided to use approach from Clean Architecture.
+Instead of traditional 3 layered architecture (View-Service-DAO) design I decided to use approach from Clean
+   Architecture.
 Each operation is independent and isolated and do only what it promises.
 Predictable and easy to test.
    Plus there are 2 independent domains that easy to split and move to another module/microservice.
 2. Custom response model.
 Custom error messages (GlobalExceptionHandler).
 It needs to be flexible and independent from